alecksandr26/my-django-code/README.md

 class QuestionModelTests(TestCase):
     pass
 ```
-Inside of this testacase we can test `models` and `views` to check if they works, so for example to create a new test we only need to create a function inside of this class which must to starts with `test_` and after that you can put any name, then this is my test.
+Inside of this testacase we can test `models` and `views` to check if they works, so for example to create a new test we only need to create a function inside of this class which must to starts with `test_` and after that you can put any name, then these are my tests.
 ```
-from django.test import TestCase from django.utils import timezone import datetime from .models import Question

 class QuestionModelTests(TestCase):
     def test_was_published_recetly_with_future_questions(self):
         """Test the Questions model"""